 #4- Soft Water for Saving Money, water heaters use more energy when run on hard water.
 A water softener in your home or business will reduce your usage of soaps and detergents, eliminates the need for rinse-aids like JetDry, will extend the service life of your water using appliances, plumbing, and fixtures.
 How about extending the life of your clothing!
 Have colors return and fabrics retain the supple feeling!

 Water softeners have two separate chambers, the resin tank and the brine tank, and use an ion-exchange process to remove the hardness ions calcium, iron and manganese.
 Softeners are often able to remove other impurities.
 Raw feed water is passed through a bed of resin “beads” inside the resin tank where the hardness ions in the feed water trade places on the resin beads with sodium ions that are electrostatic ally bound to the beads.
 Eventually, the resin exhausts its supply of sodium and must be “regenerated”.
 When the beads have no more room for additional calcium, iron and manganese ions, the unit temporarily goes off-line and the resin tank is flushed with salt water from the brine tank, the source of new exchangeable sodium ions.
-Twin alternating water softeners…
+Although not typically used for residential customers, alternating-twin (progressive flow tri-plex through hexa-plex) water softeners are able to deliver consistent soft water 24/7.

 As it leaves the skies in the form of rain, water is soft, meaning it is clear if impurities.
 But is picks up carbon dioxide and other impurities in the air.
 It also dissolves calcium and magnesium salts